narstybits/MacOS-DuckyScripts/README.md

 They will be Plug & Play!!!!!!!

-Big shoutout and Huge thansk to @ClaraCrazy @0iphor13 @Hak5 @ I-Am-Jakoby and @UberGuidoZ for the Lines & Inspiration!
+Big shoutout and Huge thansk to @ClaraCrazy @0iphor13 @Hak5 @I-Am-Jakoby and @UberGuidoZ for the Lines & Inspiration!